Who We Are

 The OPT Safety Program coordinates the mandated pediatric focused safety review by the Pediatric Advisory Committee for drug and biologic products 18 months after labeling changes in response to voluntary and required pediatric studies.

 The OPT International Program facilitates communication and collaboration between FDA and partner regulatory agencies around the world.
 Pediatric clinical trials are necessarily global, given the incidence and distribution of diseases in the pediatric population, and thus FDA has a moral obligation to assure that children are not exposed to unnecessary, duplicative or poorly designed clinical trials world-wide.

-Through these four distinct yet related programs, OPT works to assure timely access to medical products proven to be safe and effective for children.
+Through these five distinct yet related programs, OPT works to assure timely access to medical products proven to be safe and effective for children.
 OPT performs this core mission in a spirit of transparency, working closely with FDA partners to optimize the use of FDA advisory committees, communicate clearly the risks and benefits of FDA-regulated products marketed for children, and assess and publish FDA experience on which our regulatory decisions are based.

 |Office Pediatric Therapeutics|

 |Director, Office of Pediatric Therapeutics||Mary Dianne Murphy, MD, FAAP|